-- The course must be taken at a regionally or Association of Theological Schools (ATS) accredited institution. - The course must be equivalent in content and credit hours (i.e. 4.5 quarter hours = 3 semester credit hours). - The student must earn a grade of B- or better.
-A course graded on a pass/fail basis will not transfer. - Credits that exceed ten years from the date of completion are not transferable toward current program requirements. - The combined total of all transfer credits cannot exceed 50% of a student's program requirements. - · The course fulfills one of the student's academic program requirements. - Records must be submitted on official transcripts prior to the start of a student's final semester. - Students submitting international transcripts will be required to have a course-by-course evaluation from World Education Services (wes.org or (212) 966-6311) or Education Credential Evaluators (ece.org or (414) 289-3400).
+- The course must be taken at a regionally or Association of Theological Schools (ATS) accredited institution.
+The institution must have been accredited at the time the courses were completed. - The course must be equivalent in content and credit hours (i.e. 4.5 quarter hours = 3 semester credit hours). - The student must earn a grade of B- or better.
+A course graded on a pass/fail basis will not transfer. - Credits that exceed ten years from the date of completion are not transferable toward current program requirements. - The combined total of all transfer credits cannot exceed 50% of a student's program requirements. - The course fulfills one of the student's academic program requirements. - Records must be submitted on official transcripts within the first semester of enrollment. - Students submitting international transcripts will be required to have a course-by-course evaluation from World Education Services (wes.org or (212) 966-6311), Education Credential Evaluators (ece.org or (414) 289-3400), or any current member of the National Association of Credential Evaluation Services.
+A list of members may be found at naces.org/members.html.